 Strengths of the study programme(s)

-The master programme has a logic and flexible structure and offers a good balance between specialized and broadened knowledge.
-Apart from the master’s thesis, the programme contains three clear groups of connected courses.
-Next to aoneOne of these groups contains highly specialized physics courses within the domain of the master’s thesis,; while t anotherthe courses in groupthe work fieldtowards oriented areysociet eitherand can be related or also research related.
+The master programme has a logical and flexible structure that offers students a good balance between further specialisation and broader knowledge gathering.
+Next to the master’s thesis, the programme contains three clear groups of connected courses.
+The first group is dedicated to advanced, general physics courses, while the second group contains highly specialised physics courses within the domain of the chosen master’s thesis or a chosen research minor.
+The third group contains courses aimed at a professional career-choice with a focus science education and communication in society or research and development in industry.

-The master programme is highly research based and its specialization profiles (Condensed Matter Physics, Nuclear Physics and Theoretical Physics) are strongly related and integrated with the research lines within the Department of Physics and Astronomy.
-Moreover, also the educational methods fully embrace the research skills and approaches (presentations, literature study, paper discussions, …)
+The master programme is strongly research oriented and the specialisation profiles it offers (Condensed Matter Physics, Nuclear Physics and Theoretical Physics) are closely related to and integrated with the research lines within the Department of Physics and Astronomy.
+Moreover, the educational methods fully embrace the research skills and approaches (presentations, literature study, paper discussions…).

-The thesisan research proofs to be a powerful training in becoming a true independent researcher.
+The thesis consists of original research work done by the student.
+It proves to be a powerful training in becoming a truly independent researcher.

-Through lab visits, all students are given an inside view into other international research labs and large scale research facilities.
+All students are given an inside view into other international research labs and large scale research facilities through several lab visits during the master programme.

-Through several info sessions, clear model trajectories, and low-barrier personal advise from study advisors and programme director, students are well supported in planning their study trajectory.
+Through several info sessions, a clear programme guide, and low-barrier personal advice from study advisors and programme director, students are well supported in planning their studies.

 Planned actions

-The programme will continue to work on the coherence and connection between the different courses (learning lines) by organising ‘learning-line’ discussions among the didactic teams of connected courses.
+The programme will continue to improve the coherence and connection between the different courses that complement each other (the learning lines in the programme) by organising ‘learning-line’ discussions among the didactic teams of these courses.

 The programme aims to further intensify the integration of its own research topics and state-of-the-art experiments within the different master courses, e.g. by including demo’s and lab visits.

-In order the stimulate the master students to participate more in internships and in international Erasmus exchange programmes, the programme wishes to optimize the communication on these possibilities and set up pre-defined exchange packages of courses that can be taken up by students during their exchange abroad.
+In order to the stimulate the master students to participate more in internships and in international Erasmus exchange programmes, the programme wishes to optimize the communication on these possibilities and set up pre-defined exchange packages of courses that can be taken up by students during their exchange abroad.